ucloud/terraform-provider-ucloud/examples/eip/README.md

 # Elastic IP Example

-The eip example launches elastic ip and also bind UHost instance.
+The eip example launches elastic ip and also bind Host instance.

 To run, configure your UCloud provider as described in https://www.terraform.io/docs/providers/ucloud/index.html